Past performance is no guarantee of future results.

 The “Reset View” button allows you to reset the performance page to the default settings.
 The default settings are returns without fees, filled line chart, and trailing 1-year time period.

 You can minimize the Portfolio Summary by selecting the double arrow icon in the top right corner, or by selecting the arrow on the border between the graph and the side bar.

-We currently have funded and unfunded Ready-to-Go folios displayed on our website.
+We currently have unfunded Ready-to-Go folios displayed on our website.
 Learn more about why your Ready-to-Go performance may be different from the performance reported on our website.

 Unfunded Ready-to-Go folio performance is calculated using the same methodology used on our website to calculate performance for funded folios—the Mid-Weighted Dietz Method.
 At launch, each folio has a hypothetical market value, which then changes over time based on the changing value of the underlying holdings.
 Corporate actions such as dividends, splits, spin-offs, etc., are processed in the same fashion as for funded folios, with hypothetical money and shares exchanged rather than real dollars or shares.
 Unfunded folio corporate actions are not validated or audited, which may result in errors in the performance results presented.
 Cash distributions (i.e., dividends, capital gains, returns of capital) earned in an unfunded folio are automatically reinvested into the securities that paid them using the security close price of the date paid.